Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/08_monitoring_mgmt.md

 ## Overview

-Tanzu offers essential cluster monitoring with Prometheus and Grafana through TKG extensions.
+Tanzu offers essential cluster monitoring with Prometheus and Grafana through TKG packages.
 When deployed to a cluster, you have metrics collection and storage, alerting, and dashboards.

 >Note: This is an in-cluster service.
 Using this approach, you would have to deploy Prometheus and Grafana to each cluster with individual storage and dashboards for each cluster.
 Alternatively, Tanzu Observability provides multi-cluster observability and is part of the Tanzu Advanced offering.